pratik2709/Speculative-Contacts/README.md

 # Speculative-Contacts

 ## Introduction
-This Repository is for mostly understanding and implementing speculative contacts collision detection technique.
+This repository is for mostly understanding and implementing speculative contacts collision detection technique.

 ## What is Speculative Contacts ?
 https://wildbunny.co.uk/blog/2011/03/25/speculative-contacts-an-continuous-collision-engine-approach-part-1/